OWASP/www-staff/projects/202001-event-appsec-california.md

 - Sqreen - paid in full

 #### Lunch Sponsor (2 - 1 each day)
-- Segment - invoiced
+- Segment - paid in full

 #### Scholarship Sponsorship
-- Contrast Security - invoiced
+- Contrast Security - paid in full

 #### Career Fair
 - Citrix - paid in full